andrewhick/pandora/README.md

 You can play the game on [andrewhick.com/games](https://www.andrewhick.com/games).

 Get through gardens, dungeons and mountains while looking for your long lost socky.
-You can get a medal at the end of each level.
+Defeat your nemesis.
+If you're particularly good, you get a medal at the end of each level.

 * Controls: up, down left and right :)
 * Computer: Z = OK or wait, X = menu